-Frank & Oak opted to move their whole infrastructure to the OVH Private Cloud, fully embracing the possibilities offered by virtualisation.
-To further enhance their geographical reach, the vRack was used to connect solutions hosted across OVH’s entire global network of 28 datacentres and 33 points of presence.
+Frank & Oak opted to move their whole infrastructure to the OVHcloud Hosted Private Cloud, fully embracing the possibilities offered by virtualisation.
+To further enhance their geographical reach, the vRack was used to connect solutions hosted across OVHcloud’s entire global network of 28 datacentres and 33 points of presence.
 This would not only allow resources to be effortlessly deployed and redeployed to suit evolving customer requirements across all regions in which Frank & Oak operated at the time, but would also provide a solid foundation for future expansion into new markets.

 To provide even more scope for future growth, VMware vSphere was implemented, so Frank & Oak could manage their new infrastructure with complete autonomy, while still ensuring their primary focus could remain on the customer experience.
-With vSphere, new virtual machines can be mobilised with just a single click and up-and-running in just five minutes, through the OVH Control Panel – an ideal solution for managing the e-commerce sector’s seasonal fluctuations.
+With vSphere, new virtual machines can be mobilised with just a single click and up-and-running in just five minutes, through the OVHcloud Control Panel – an ideal solution for managing the e-commerce sector’s seasonal fluctuations.

 This new level of control and efficiency has helped Frank & Oak successfully enter new markets in Asia and Europe, supported the roll-out of their womenswear range, and allowed them to expand their brand into the retail sector.
-Based on these early successes, the partnership between Frank & Oak and OVH looks set to continue reinventing the e-commerce sector, helping set a new standard for the online customer experience.
+Based on these early successes, the partnership between Frank & Oak and OVHcloud looks set to continue reinventing the e-commerce sector, helping set a new standard for the online customer experience.

 Martin Helie, VP, Technology, Frank & Oak